 IWitness is an educational website developed by USC Shoah Foundation – The

-Institute for Visual History and Education that provides access to 1,467 full life histories, testimonies of survivors and witnesses to the Holocaust
+Institute for Visual History and Education that provides access to more than 1,500 full life histories, testimonies of survivors and witnesses to the Holocaust

 and other genocides for guided exploration.
 IWitness brings the human stories